Yadnyawalkya/SecureWebTestPlan/README.md

 * Test 6: Permission issues
 * Test 7: Path traversal issues

 Please note that this is a basic security testing guide.
-It is recommended that industry professionals perform these practices, however, this content is provided so that testers can cover some basic testing.
+It is recommended that security professionals perform these practices, however, this content is provided so that testers can cover some basic testing.
 Content shared for educational purposes only.